alicexue/fmri-pipeline/README.md

 # fmri-pipeline

 ## Overview
+### Package supports the following functions:
-- Neuroimaging data stored on [Flywheel](https://flywheel.io/) - including raw BIDS, fmriprep outputs, freesurfer outputs, and html/svg reports - can be downloaded using manage_flywheel_downloads.py.
+- Downloading neuroimaging data stored on [Flywheel](https://flywheel.io/) - including raw BIDS, fmriprep outputs, freesurfer outputs, and html/svg reports - can be downloaded using manage_flywheel_downloads.py.
 Fmriprep outputs are saved in [BIDS](https://bids.neuroimaging.io/) format.
+- Creating and executing neuroimaging statistical analysis using FSL
   - Creates *.fsf files (see [FSL FEAT](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/FEAT)) for level 1 (individual runs), level 2 (subject), and level 3 (group) analysis of fMRI data.
 This pipeline assumes that the user is familiar with FSL.
   - Runs FSL's feat on the generated *.fsf files on high performance computing clusters in parallel using [slurm](https://hpc-wiki.info/hpc/SLURM) job arrays.
 If a cluster is not being used (the pipeline will detect if the sbatch command is unavailable), feat can be run on each .fsf file serially or in parallel using [joblib](https://joblib.readthedocs.io/en/latest/).
+- Executing and managing neuroimaging jobs (aka, "gears") on [Flywheel](https://flywheel.io/), including preprocessing steps (e.g., `curate-bids`, `bids-fmriprep`).
+(Added by Daniel Kimmel, Feb 2025)

 ## Requirements

 - Install the packages in requirements.txt.
 To do this in one fell swoop, use `pip install -r requirements.txt`.
 Note that on a cluster, you may want to install these packages in a virtual environment.
 - [Install FSL](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/FslInstallation).
 Note that you may need to modify your .bash_profile (some guidance [here](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/FslInstallation/ShellSetup)).

-#### For downloading data from Flywheel:
+#### For executing, managing and downloading data from Flywheel:
 - Have your Flywheel API key handy (see your user profile).
-- To export raw BIDS, you must have [Docker](https://docs.docker.com/get-docker/) installed and running, and the [Flywheel CLI](https://docs.flywheel.io/hc/en-us/articles/360008162214-Installing-the-Flywheel-Command-Line-Interface-CLI-) installed.
+- To export raw BIDS or execute/manage jobs, you must have [Docker](https://docs.docker.com/get-docker/) installed and running, and the [Flywheel CLI](https://docs.flywheel.io/hc/en-us/articles/360008162214-Installing-the-Flywheel-Command-Line-Interface-CLI-) installed.
 You will need to log into the CLI with your API key (see your Flywheel user profile - run the command `fw login <API key>`).

 #### For running fMRI analyses:
 - directory with fmriprep output named 'fmriprep' (see Directory Structure below)